 Salang Beach, Tioman Island

 The beach in Salang is everything you imagine when thinking of a tropical paradise.
+If you’re looking for clear water beaches in Malaysia, then look no further.
 There are large palm trees, white sands and a crystal-clear blue ocean.
 If you decide to venture into the water be sure to bring your goggles along as the water around Tioman island is a marine reserve.
 In this amazing underwater world, you can find lots of coral, colorful fish and even a turtle if you are very lucky.

-There is a ferry leaving from Mersing twice a day, Salang is the last stop of the jetty.
-Tickets can be bought at the jetty office.
+There is a ferry leaving from Mersing twice a day, Salang is the last stop.
+Tickets can be bought here.

 Accommodation in Salang is basic (think bed, cold-water shower and fan).
 There are no large and luxury resorts.
 We stayed at Ella’s Place which is located at the end of the beach.